Five Guys vs In-N-Out

-I just visited a Five Guys Burgers & Fries for the first time (in Spokane, WA) and have to say, it does not live up to the hype.
+I visited a Five Guys Burgers & Fries for the first time in Spokane, WA back in 2011.
+I have been eating at In-N-Out since maybe the mid-90s.
+From my experience, I don’t think Five Guys lives up to the hype.
 The burgers are good, but the fries and overall experience fall short.

 Categories: Winner: